BigDataBiology/SemiBin/README.md

 > Pan, S.; Zhao, XM; Coelho, LP.
 [SemiBin2: self-supervised contrastive learning leads to better MAGs for short- and long-read sequencing](https://doi.org/10.1093/bioinformatics/btad209). *Bioinformatics* Volume 39, Issue Supplement_1, June 2023, Pages i21–i29; [https://doi.org/10.1093/bioinformatics/btad209](https://doi.org/10.1093/bioinformatics/btad209)

-## SemiBin2

-The functionality of SemiBin2 is available already since version 1.4!

-- To use the self-supervised learning mode, use options `--self-supervised`
-- If you are using long-reads, use option `--sequencing-type=long_read`

 ## Basic usage of SemiBin